chrisrichardson/git-novice/_episodes/08-collab.md

 >
 > The Owner push commits to the repository without giving any information
 > to the Collaborator.
 How can the Collaborator find out what has changed with
 > command line?
-And on bitbucket?
+And online with bitbucket?
 {: .challenge}

 > ## Comment Changes in bitbucket
 >
-> The Collaborator has some questions about one line change made by the Owner and
+> The Collaborator has some questions about one line change made by
-> has some suggestions to propose.
+> the Owner and has some suggestions to propose.
 >
-> With bitbucket, it is possible to comment the diff of a commit.
-Over the line of
+> With the bitbucket website, it is possible to comment the diff of a
-> code to comment, a blue comment icon appears to open a comment window.
+> commit.
+Go to the "Commits" button, and click on a commit hash.
+If you hover
+> over a line of code, a small "+" sign appears on the left, and
+> allows you to make a comment, which will be emailed to the contributor.
 >
-> The Collaborator posts comments and suggestions using the bitbucket interface.
 {: .challenge}